Tumbleweed-64/simple_encryption/README.md

 # Why?

 You can like, send cool secret messages to your friends if that's what you do.
 I don't know.
-Just did this to get more of a feel for the C# language.

 # Cool, which ciphers?